chembience/chembience/README.rst

 and (2) a Python shell-based App container which allows for the execution of script-based python applications.
 Both App container types have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases system running in a separate Docker container (*Database*) on the same Docker virtual network (*Chembience Sphere*).
-All *App* containers and the database container have the `RDKit <http://www.rdkit.org/>`_  toolkit readily installed (either as Python module or Postgres extension).
+All *App* containers and the *Database* container have the `RDKit <http://www.rdkit.org/>`_  toolkit readily installed (either as Python module or Postgres extension).
 The Django-based *App* container also provides a `Nginx <https://www.nginx.com>`_-based web server instance running locally at the same the container, linking the Django installation by uswgi to Nginx.

-Creation and deployment of all Chembience containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
+Creation and deployment of all Chembience-based containers and services is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
 Any Docker images required for starting up a Chembience container are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_
 (either as official package releases, third-party images, or images pre-build by me), or can be build locally on the user's host machine by running a Docker (docker-compose) build.